 Statutory demands are often served by personal service on the debtor as the creditor needs to prove that the demand has come to the debtor’s attention.

 Do Act Quickly and Consult an Experienced Solicitor Immediately

 If a valid statutory demand is served on you as an individual and it is not satisfied within 21 days, or if you dispute it and it is not set aside by the court following an application made by you within 18 days, then it could result in your bankruptcy.
 If you are a limited company and you have not applied for an injunction restraining the creditor from presenting a winding up petition then an unsatisfied demand could result in the winding up of the company.
 In both cases the creditor needs to demonstrate that an undisputed and unsecured debt of at least £750 for a company and £5,000 for an individual is outstanding 21 days after service of the demand.

-- the debtor appears to have a counterclaim, set-off or cross-demand which equals or exceeds the amount of the debt or debts specified in the statutory demand; or
+- the debtor appears to have a counterclaim, set-off or cross-demand which equals, exceeds or reduces the amount of the debt or debts specified in the statutory demand to the threshold of £5,000 or below; or

 it appears that the creditor holds some security in respect of the debt claimed by the demand and either the statutory provisions relating to the disclosure of the nature and amount of the debt are not complied with in respect of it, or the court is satisfied that the value of the security equals or exceeds the full amount of the debt;